 - Don’t shower, drink, eat or change your clothes.
 These activities can destroy physical evidence that could be useful if you decide to prosecute.

 - Get medical attention.
-Go to UT Hospital or contact the Sexual Assault Center of East Tennessee at 865-522-7273 (24/7).
+Contact the Sexual Assault Center of East Tennessee at 865-522-7273 (24/7) or go to the closest ER.
 Even if you feel embarrassed about your injuries, it is very important to receive medical assistance.
 Hospital staffs are accustomed to dealing with injuries to the penis or anus and they are trained to do so as professionally as they would treat a broken arm or a heart attack.
 Even if you don’t seem to be seriously hurt, you may have hidden, internal injuries that can become infected or get worse with time.
 Furthermore, symptoms of sexually transmitted diseases can lie dormant for a long time, but early medical attention may prevent future outbreaks.
 If you are concerned about HIV infection, talk to a staff member at Student Health Services or an area hospital about the possibility of exposure and the need for testing.

 - Write down everything that you remember happening, with as much detail as possible.
 This can help you to cope with the situation but may also be helpful in any legal action you might decide to take.